 They are also effective as long-term therapy in some people with IBD, particularly Crohn's disease patients who have fistulas (abnormal channels between two loops of intestine, or between the intestine and another structure—such as the skin) or recurrent abscesses (pockets of pus) near their anus.
 Patients whose active disease is successfully treated with antibiotics may be kept on these as maintenance therapy as long as the medications remain effective.

 Although helpful in people with Crohn's disease, antibiotics generally are not considered useful for those with ulcerative colitis, either for maintaining remission or in acute situations.
 Clinical trials have not shown that antibiotics have value in treating severe ulcerative colitis.
 The exception is toxic megacolon, a condition that places people at high risk for perforation.
 This life-threatening complication is characterized by a distended abdomen and an extremely inflated colon.

-The newest class of drugs to be used in IBD include Adalimumab (Humira®), Certolizumab pegol (Cimzia®), Infliximab (Remicade®), and Natalizumab (Tysabri®).
 Biologics are genetically engineered medications made from living organisms and their products, such as proteins, genes, and antibodies.
 Biologics interfere with the body's inflammatory response in IBD by targeting specific molecular players in the process such as cytokines—specialized proteins that play a role in increasing or decreasing inflammation.
-Promising targets include tumor necrosis factor (TNF)-alpha, interleukins, adhesion molecules, colony-stimulating factors, and others.
-Learning how these factors work has enabled researchers to design special treatment approaches that interrupt inflammation at various stages.
+These are not drugs but proteins (antibodies) that target the action of certain other proteins that cause inflammation.
+Watch this webcast to learn more about biologic therapies in Crohn's disease and ulcerative colitis.

 Making the Right Selection